American Ninja Challenge

 American Ninja Challenge competitor in Batman costume.

 The American Ninja Challenge was a nationwide competition sponsored by G4 TV to send a number of American citizens to Japan to compete in the TBS hit TV show Sasuke (known as Ninja Warrior in the US).
 The American Ninja Challenge has been held since Sasuke 19 (the 19th competition) and currently merged into the TV series American Ninja Warrior that premiered on December 12, 2009 and succeeded the American Ninja Challenge.

 Episodes

 Ninja Fest (2006)

 G4's Attack of the Show hosts Kevin Pereira and Olivia Munn broadcast a competition to ninja aspirees everywhere to create a video displaying their 'ninja moves'.
 Hundreds of people sent in submissions, and three finalists were selected.
-Through various competitions in America, the two winners were chosen; Collin Bell from Washington and Brett Sims from South Carolina went to Japan.
+Through various competitions in America, the two winners were chosen; Colin Bell from Michigan and Brett Sims from South Carolina went to Japan.
 They then participated in the Ninja Warrior Sasuke tournament.